 To stay ahead of the pack, regular training and upskilling your team is crucial.
 Office-based teams can dedicate their time to learning together.
 For example, they can:

 The remote version of this would be a live online workshop, but if your team reaps the benefit of flexible working, you may struggle to get everyone online at the same time for hours on end.

 As a company leader, it’s your job to equip your team with tools to grow their personal and professional skills.
-An office phone system for your remote team could be the missing link to drive better performance and communication.
+A small business phone system for your remote team could be the missing link to drive better performance and communication.

 Staying out of the loop is another disadvantage of remote teams.
 Without physical meetings, your remote team might feel they don’t have enough visibility into everything that’s going on.

 They also may feel that their work isn’t visible enough and potentially fear they won’t grow in their role because of it.

 Intentional project management is what will help with this.
 Establishing processes for remote teams is critical, which is what we’ll cover next.

 Great processes power every great workforce.
 They urge people to hit their goals, plan their weeks, and understand what each person should work on.